adeinega/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 1. IA Discovery Phase: IdA discovers IA metadata.
 1. IdA Registration Phase: IdA registers to IA as an CC.
-1. Setup Phase: IdA obtains the access and refresh tokens from IA by the permission of the subject.
+1. Setup Phase: IdA obtains the access token from IA by the permission of the subject.
 1. CC Phase:
     1. CC makes authentication and claims request,
 	1. IdA fetches relevant claim sets from IAs,